Sorting loose parts kids activity is designed for preschoolers and kindergarteners to improve classifying, counting and patterning skills.

 So, begin by gathering objects around the house (for example toys e.i. transportation vehicles, or food such as fruits or vegetables) which share a similar trait and offer your child to sort by one particular characteristic.
 A skill is like a muscle, to be strong, it needs to be exercised!
 You can start practicing sorting as early as fifteen months!
 For example, give your child a bowl with oranges and bananas and offered to sort either by color or by shape.
 Or offer a basket with cars and teddy bears and offered to sort by texture: hard vs soft.
 With little ones, start with two sorting groups and offer familiar items.

 Here, I offered Adrian wooden threading beads to sort according to 1) color, 2) shape, and 3) size.
+Encourage your child to feel the differences between the styles — some shapes have facets, some are rounded, some are big, some are small.
+Besides, you can add challenge by sorting blindfolded!

 Sorting is grouping items according to a similar trait they have, or in a way in which they are the same.
 Examples of sorting are by color, shape or size.
 Note, that if sorting by shape, for example, a sphere, although may be of two different sizes, should still be grouped together as they are the same geometrical shape.
-Similarly, all orange items are grouped together if sorted by color, however, if they vary in shape, the same item can also be sorted into a different group based on the shape caracteristic.
+Similarly, all orange items are grouped together if sorted by color, however, if they vary in shape, the same item can also be sorted into a different group based on the shape characteristic.

-Sorting requires children to compare and classify objects according to specific characteristics, preparing them for more challenging comparisons when working with numbers.
+Thus, DIY sorting loose parts requires children to compare and classify objects according to specific characteristics, preparing them for more challenging comparisons when working with numbers.
 Also, sorting encourages children in developing problem-solving skills, spatial awareness, and hand-eye coordination.
 As such, sorting and classifying are basic skills that can be taught early on to ensure future mastery in math and academic success.

 You can see this post on Instagram here.